robot-motion/bench-mr/README.md

     ```
     Info:    Saved path statistics log file /home/$USER/...
     ```

+5. Simple plotting via `python3 main.py --json_file="[LOG_FILE.json]"` from within the `plotting` folder.

-5. Visualize trajectories and statistics by navigating to the project base folder and running
+6. More in-depth visualization and statistical analysis can be done in the Jupyter notebook by navigating to the project base folder and running
     ```
     jupyter lab
     ```